Franklin McCain: Early life, education and protest

 McCain was born in Union County, North Carolina, on January 3, 1941.
 He attended James B. Dudley High School in Greensboro for one year where he initially met his soon-to-be partner in the Greensboro Sit-ins, Ezell Blair Jr., but moved with his family to Northeast, Washington, D.C.
 McCain graduated from Eastern High School in Washington D.C. in 1959.
 In the fall of 1959, McCain enrolled at North Carolina Agricultural and Technical State University.
-During McCain's freshman year, he lived in a dormitory with David Richmond and resided in the same building as Ezell Blair Jr. and Joseph McNeil.
+During McCain's first year, he lived in a dormitory with David Richmond and resided in the same building as Ezell Blair Jr. and Joseph McNeil.
 During this time, the four men became extremely close friends.
-They would frequently gather in one of their dorms to have deep conversations, usually about racial inequalities in America.
-The conversations would go on for so long, that it was common for the men to fall asleep right where they sat chatting.
+They would frequently gather in one of their dorms to have deep conversations about racial inequalities in America.
+The conversations would go on for so long that it was common for the men to fall asleep right where they sat chatting.
 McCain said that they "finally felt hypocritical" for doing nothing along with many in the country, and they decided it was time to take a stance.

 McCain weighed over 200 pounds and towered over his comrades at 6'2".
-Despite his intimidating build, he was regarded as quiet, and was not on any athletic teams in school, as he instead preferred the close companionship of his friends.
-McCain and his three friends devised a plan to sit down at the white only counter in a store, and not to leave until they were served.
-McCain later said that five and dime stores would often put ads on TV encouraging everyone to shop in their store, but once black people got there, they were treated as unwelcome guests.
-He said that it really "added insult to injury" and so the men thought this would be a good place to start their protest.
+Despite his intimidating build, he was regarded as quiet and was not on any athletic teams in school, as he instead preferred the close companionship of his friends.
+McCain and his three friends devised a plan to sit down at a store's white-only counter and not leave until they were served.
+McCain later said that five-and-dime stores would often put ads on TV encouraging everyone to shop in their store, but once black people got there, they were treated as unwelcome guests.
+He said it really "added insult to injury", so the men thought this would be a good place to start their protest.
 Ultimately, it was McCain who gave the final call as his friends began to get cold feet about the situation.
-Quiet McCain is remembered for having said, "Are you guys chicken or not?"
-Moments later the four men were out the door, on the way to accomplish their mission.
+Quiet McCain is remembered for saying, "Are you guys chicken or not?"
+Moments later, the four men were out the door on the way to accomplish their mission.